brisbane

 Language:

-Brisbane, the capital of Queensland, Australia, predominantly speaks English as it is the official language of the country.
-However, due to its multicultural population, a variety of languages are spoken at home.
-These include Mandarin, Vietnamese, Cantonese, Spanish, Italian, and Greek.
-Additionally, there are also speakers of Indigenous languages, although these are less common.
+In Brisbane, the most commonly spoken language is English, as it is the official language of Australia.
+However, due to its multicultural population, a variety of other languages are also spoken.
+These include Mandarin, Vietnamese, Spanish, Italian, and Greek.
+Additionally, there are also speakers of various indigenous Australian languages.